18F/handbook/_pages/getting-started/classes/intro-to-TTS-Tech-Portfolio.md

 ### Obeying the law

-Rule #1 is if you don't see us doing something already, and you can't find express authorization to do it, please ask first as a _Generic Request_ in the [TTS Tech Portfolio General Request Form](https://forms.gle/wPrCXJqDgaksXRwV8).
+Rule #1 is if you don't see us doing something already, and you can't find express authorization to do it, please ask first in Slack [#tts-tech-portfolio channel](https://gsa-tts.slack.com/archives/CNW3GL70S) or by email `devops@gsa.gov`.
 We promise to get you an answer quickly.
 For example, if there is software or hardware that chapters need to accomplish their mission or don't know how to get, hop into [#infrastructure](https://gsa-tts.slack.com/messages/infrastructure/) and ask.

 ### Security